swannodette/swannodette.github.com/_posts/2015-01-10-faster-validation-through-immutability.md

 innocuous mutation in the form of hash code caching.
 By using the same idea we can achieve faster validation.

-First let imagine a function which takes two immutable maps that represent points and computes the distance:
+First let us imagine a function which takes two immutable maps that represent points and computes the distance:

 ```clj